 While this also seems like an appropriate step for many companies, the article once again warns that there could be unseen drawbacks.
 If the task goes to an audit committee, for example, the risk evaluation will likely be inadequate.
 Audit committees typically review disclosures drawn up by lawyers who take a defensive approach (i.e., they focus on identifying what they don’t have to disclose).
 A lot can be missed.

 A better choice may be to empower a strategic planning committee.
-Such a group will be better focused on how sustainable business innovation impacts various levels of a company’s operations.
+Such a group will be better focused on how sustainable business innovation impacts various levels of a company’s operations and facilitates reaching renewable energy goals.